Christina Dodd And The Banana Book Tour

 Friday — I order breakfast.
 Oatmeal, bowl of fruit and OJ.
 It comes late, and the lady says, “Someone’s coming behind me with your fruit.”
 Figures.
 She puts the tray on the desk.
 I pull the top off.
 The oatmeal has a film on it — and there’s none too much.
 And I find out the hard way there are lumps.
 I spit one back into the bowl.
 There’s a knock at the door.
 It’s her again — and she hands me a BANANA.
 As I stare incredulously at my “bowl of fruit,” she says, “Do you want this one, too?”
 And pulls a second banana out of her armpit where she was carrying it.

-Let me stop for a minute while you contemplate the horror.
+Let me pause while you contemplate the horror.

 Then let me say — I emailed my publicist who immediately told me to pack.
 They sent a car, and put me in lovely bed and breakfast.
 But also let me say that when I said, “You’re laughing, aren’t you?”
 And she said, (I quote), “Spit out my Special K and yogurt, actually, I was laughing so hard.”